CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 the new variables are "not in scope".
 :::

-Having λ-abstraction available actually exposes a new concern.
+Having λ-abstraction available exposes a new concern.
 From any function `f : ℕ → ℕ` (or really any function between any two types), we can define a new function `ℕ → ℕ` which accepts a `ℕ` as input, and then immediately applies `f` to that input.
 Really, this a λ-abstraction version of ``applyℕ`` from above.

 ```